infinityofspace/jellyfin_alexa_skill/Readme.md

 _Note: The default path for the skill.conf file is `/home/user/.jellyfin_alexa_skill/config/skill.conf` and for the skill data path it is `/home/user/.jellyfin_alexa_skill/data`._ You can adjust the paths with the `config` and `data` or as environment variables `JELLYFIN_ALEXA_SKILL_CONFIG` and `JELLYFIN_ALEXA_SKILL_DATA`.
+Make sure the `skill.conf` is writeable.

-Now activate the skill in your Alexa app, then you can use the skill with your Alexa enabled devices.
+Now activate the skill in your Alexa app and link your Jellyfin account.
+Now you can use the skill with your Alexa enabled devices.

 ## Supported languages